ThomasLadder69/2023-Headphones-Guide/README.md

 # Audiophile Gear Buying Guide

 Welcome to the Audiophile Gear Buying Guide!
 This comprehensive guide is designed to assist you in navigating the world of high-quality audio equipment.
-Whether you are an experienced audiophile or just beginning your audio journey, this guide will provide valuable insights and recommendations for purchasing headphones, IEMs, loudspeakers, DACs, headphone amps, audio interfaces, subwoofers, and microphones.
+Whether you are an experienced audiophile or just beginning your audio journey, this guide will provide valuable insights and recommendations for purchasing headphones, IEMs, loudspeakers, subwoofers, DACs, headphone amps, audio interfaces, EQ devices, and microphones.

 ## Table of Contents